 In this case, the best option for you is to temporarily delegate the store management to a different person: it can be either your acquaintance, or a virtual assistant hired through a services marketplace like Fiverr.

-It might seem scary for an online business owner to make a complete stranger responsible for the whole venture, but with due preparations, you can totally handle it in a smooth and efficient way.
-This is how it’s done:
+It might seem scary for an online business owner on vacation to make a complete stranger responsible for the whole venture, but with due preparations, you can totally handle it in a smooth and efficient way.
+This is how you should do it:

 The more processes are automated, the more difficult it is for your assistant to make things go wrong 🙂

 It’s not a secret that automated dropshipping solutions make it possible to deal with the most challenging aspects of this business.
 A correctly chosen platform helps you easily perform the majority of managerial tasks, from product import to orders processing.